muldjord/skyscraper/docs/CLIHELP.md

                              as is.
 NOTE!
 This is NOT related to how Skyscraper renders the artwork when scraping.
 Check the online 'Artwork' documentation to know more about this.
-  --startat <filename>       Tells Skyscraper which file to start at.
+  --startat &lt;filename&gt;       Tells Skyscraper which file to start at.
 Forces
                              '--refresh' and '--nosubdirs' enabled.
-  --endat <filename>         Tells Skyscraper which file to end at.
+  --endat &lt;filename&gt;         Tells Skyscraper which file to end at.
 Forces
                              '--refresh' and '--nosubdirs' enabled.
-  --maxfails <1-200>         Sets the allowed number of initial 'Not found'
+  --maxfails &lt;1-200&gt;         Sets the allowed number of initial 'Not found'
                              results before rage-quitting.
 (Default is 42) --pretend                  Don't alter any files, just print the results on screen.
 This option is on by default for all